People are obsessed with the idea of success because it’s often the most visible indicator that they’re the best in the world at what they do in life.

 Smart people around you will recognize this situation and bring it to your attention.
 Surround yourself with team members who are inspired by your vision but aren’t afraid to voice their own opinions.
 It’s important to convey to them that you value constant learning.
 A growth mindset is willing to adapt as circumstances and technology change.

-When you your surround yourself with smart people, they will be alert for another common problem for entrepreneurs—a cool solution to a problem that doesn’t exist.
+When you surround yourself with smart people, they will be alert for another common problem for entrepreneurs—a cool solution to a problem that doesn’t exist.
 Many times people want to start a company because they’ve discovered a great solution, but it might not be something that consumers care about.
 Again, if you’ve given the smart people around you permission to speak up and point out these issues, you’ll stay on a successful track.

 “Wherever smart people work, doors are unlocked”—Steve Wozniak

 How To Make It Work For You: Your ego will be the biggest hindrance so you will need to demonstrate that you’re confident but not territorial.
-Partner with people who 1) compliment you and will help you keep a healthy tension between confidence and humility, and 2) have a reputation as top talent because talent attracts talent.
+Partner with people who 1) compliment you and will help you keep a healthy tension between confidence and humility, and 2) have a reputation as a top talent because talent attracts talent.

 5. Cherish Your Critics

-No one like a personal attack and criticism is always hard, but there are two things to remember: First, there’s a big difference between negative feedback and constructive criticism; and second, try to not take it personally (even though this can be very hard).
+No one likes a personal attack and criticism is always hard, but there are two things to remember: First, there’s a big difference between negative feedback and constructive criticism; and second, try to not take it personally (even though this can be very hard).

 Feedback is super important because everyone is a potential customer.
 Grit up because no one cares about your feelings.
 Always remember that if you can convince your critics, you can convince anyone!